nicklockwood/iCarousel/README.md

     Q. If the views in my carousel all have completely different layouts, should I still use the `reusingView` parameter?
     A. Probably not, and unless you have hundreds of views in your carousel, it's unlikely to be worth the trouble.

-    Q. I'm using iCarouselTypeLinear.
-How can I make it behave more like a UIScrollView with paging enabled?
+    Q. How can I make iCarousl behave like a UIScrollView with paging enabled?
-    A. If you set decelerationRate to zero then iCarousel will more closely emulate the feel of a UIScrollView.
-If that's still not close enough, consider using my SwipeView library instead (https://github.com/nicklockwood/SwipeView) which is very similar to iCarousel, but based on a UIScrollView.
+    A. As of version 1.8, iCarousel has a pagingEnabled property that emulates the behaviour of a UIScrollView (see the *Paging Example* project).
+The bounce physics are not quite the same though, and you may want to consider using the SwipeView library instead (https://github.com/nicklockwood/SwipeView) which is very similar to iCarousel, but based on a UIScrollView under the hood.

     Q. I want my carousel items to have a real reflection, but the reflection in the examples is just drawn on.
 How can I render reflections dynamically?
     A. iCarousel doesn't have built-in reflection support, but you can use some additional libraries to do this.
 Check out the *Dynamic View Reflections* and  *Dynamic Image Effects* examples.